 Through these 150 years the congregation has been served by able ministers.
 Two pastors in particular have been outstanding in their long tenure and dedication to the church: the Rev. Addison A. Wallace (1887 to 1942), and the Rev. Robert R. Collins (1958 to 1990).
-In June of 2018, we welcomed our current minister, Interim Woody Berry.
+In December 2021, we welcomed our current minister, Reverend Dr. Susan Presley.

 The main strength of the church lies in its people.
 Its members have always given generously of their time and talents.
 They represent all facets of the community, hold a variety of jobs and business positions, have a wide range of educational and professional backgrounds, and contribute to many different areas of the church's work.
 The congregation has carefully nurtured its small town atmosphere where they know each other by name and support one another with both practical aid and prayer.

 Most members are quick to say that the church plays an important and abiding role in their lives.
 Like Christians everywhere, they seek guidance in day-to-day living, long for the love and forgiveness of Jesus Christ, and know a deep desire to worship and glorify God.